Someone gave me a very nice comment on this blog, so I thought I would give a shot at updating this blog by giving you this post.

 P.S.
 All of the above programs that I have listed are open source.

-Posted in 3D, Open Source, Professional, blender, real-life | Tagged 3D Max, 3DS Max, Autodesk, blender, comment, Indigo, Lazy Animation, Mike, photorealistic, Pixie, Professional, question, rendeirng, render, Yaf(a)Ray, YafRay | 2 Comments »
+Posted in 3D, blender, Open Source, Professional, real-life | Tagged 3D Max, 3DS Max, Autodesk, blender, comment, Indigo, Lazy Animation, Mike, photorealistic, Pixie, Professional, question, rendeirng, render, Yaf(a)Ray, YafRay | 2 Comments »